 Cass has one of these at the end of The Gamers: Dorkness Rising.
-Given that The Gamers and Dead Gentlemen in general is known for broad farce, pulling off such a vulnerable moment without Mood Whiplash is actually a small triumph.
+Given that the Gamers and Dead Gentlemen in general are known for broad farce, pulling off such a vulnerable moment without Mood Whiplash is actually a small triumph.

 Sybok from Star Trek V: The Final Frontier is devastated when he finds out that "God" is actually a malevolent alien entity, making his hijacking of Captain Kirk's ship worthless and potentially fatal.

 In 12 Angry Men, when Juror #3, in the middle of explaining his 'Guilty' vote, sees the picture of his son in his wallet and tears it up ... and figures out why he really was voting the way he was.